A simple quantum dot: numerical and variational solutions: Conclusion

 We have used a number of different methods to study the crossed trough problem.
-Matrix mechanics, finite-difference methods, and mode-matching constitute a reasonable toolkit for an undergraduate student in physics.
-Of these, for this particular problem, we have found mode-matching to be the most elegant; it also provides the most accurate solution numerically, and includes the added bonus of providing a natural, simple choice for a variational wave function.
-The expression for this simple analytical wave function is given in Eq.~(\ref{psivar}) and has an energy of $\epsilon = 0.6812$, quite close to the true ground state energy of $\epsilon = 0.659 606$.
+Matrix mechanics, finite-difference methods, and mode matching constitute a reasonable toolkit for an undergraduate student in physics.
+Of these, for this particular problem, we have found mode matching to be the most elegant; it also provides the most accurate solution numerically, and includes the added bonus of providing a natural, simple choice for a variational wave function.
+The expression for this simple analytical wave function is given in Eq.~(\ref{psivar}) and has an energy of $\epsilon = 0.6812$, quite close to the true ground state energy of $\epsilon = 0.659\,606$.

+A variety of extensions are possible for this problem.
+As geometry plays an important role, one item of interest is where the two troughs are not necessarily perpendicular to one another, along with countless other such variations.
+Some of these would necessarily require the flexibility of the matrix mechanics method to discuss the impact of rounded edge effects, for example.
+An extension to three-dimensional tubes would also be interesting.

 0.1in The authors have no conflicts to disclose.